Why Do Dogs Lick Your Face?

 Dogs use licking as a way to communicate with their owners.
 If you notice your dog licking your ears more than usual, it could be a sign that they are trying to tell you something.
 If you are unsure of what your dog is trying to communicate, it is best to consult with a trained professional.

+Now you know why do dogs lick your face and more, but why do dogs lick themself.
 There are a few reasons that dogs may lick their paws.
 One reason is that they may have an itch or irritation on their paw that they are trying to soothe.
 Another reason may be that they simply enjoy the taste or texture of their paw.
 Some dogs also seem to lick their paws as a form of self-grooming.

 Dogs are not self-sufficient animals in terms of body care, they don’t groom as often as cats.
 But dogs regularly lick their paws, nails, and tail to remove debris.
 This is normal, healthy behavior and shows that this friend likes to be clean.